dariemcarlosdev/SecureCleanApiWaf/docs/Deployment/Docker/DOCKER_DNS_CONFIGURATION.md

 ---

-**Remember**: 90% of Docker NuGet issues are resolved by configuring DNS! ??
+**Remember**: 90% of Docker NuGet issues are resolved by configuring DNS! ğŸ‰

 ---